waterlily-zhou/floe_staking_hackathon/README.md

 # Floe Staking

-Floe is an autonomous agent that analyzes the profitability of Balancer pools and automatically claims and restakes rewards to maximize yield.
+Floe is a staking agent that analyzes the profitability of Balancer pools and automatically claims and restakes rewards to maximize yield.
 Built for the Olas SDK Hackathon, Floe is designed to be gas-aware, reward-optimized, and risk-balanced.

 ## Key Features